hanghotick/cosmic_lottery/README.md

-# Cosmic Lottery (Stellar Fortune)
+# Cosmic Lottery 🌌

-An interactive, visually stunning 3D particle system game of chance and numerology, built with HTML, CSS, and Three.js.
-Features a swirling cosmic cube, dynamic particle selection, numerology fortune, and full bilingual support (English/Hungarian).
+A mesmerizing 3D particle visualization system for lottery number generation, built with WebGL and Three.js.

-## Features
+## Description

+Cosmic Lottery creates an immersive visual experience where particles represent potential lottery numbers, swirling through space until the lucky numbers are selected through an engaging animation sequence.
+The project combines modern web technologies with beautiful particle physics to make number selection both fun and visually stunning.

 - **3D Interactive Cube:** Swirl, drag, and rotate a cube filled with hundreds to tens of thousands of particles.
 - **Dynamic Lucky Draw:** Configure the highest lucky number and how many numbers to draw (1-10).
 Watch as the system randomly selects and lines up your lucky numbers.